-The committee shall be made up of a project chair, who is tenured or tenure-track nursing faculty, shall include at least one additional doctoral prepared nursing faculty member, and may include one member who holds an appropriate professional position.
-The campus program director may approve an exception to membership criteria, including the addition of a doctoral prepared nursing faculty from another CSU campus as a committee member or leader.
+The team shall be made up of a team leader who is tenured or tenure-track nursing faculty, shall include at least one additional doctorally prepared nursing faculty member, and may include one member who holds an appropriate professional position.
+The campus program director may approve an exception to membership criteria, including the addition of a doctorally prepared nursing faculty from another CSU campus as a team member or leader.

-a.
-Doctoral Project Chair

-The doctoral project chair shall provide primary supervision for the doctoral project.
-The project chair shall be a tenured or tenure-track CSU nursing faculty member approved by the appropriate campus authority.

-b.
-Appointment of Doctoral Project Committee

-The committee members shall be appointed by the appropriate doctoral program authority (e.g., program director).
-The DNP program director may allow the replacement of a committee member, based on the evaluation of a rationale provided by the student or committee member making the request.
+- A. Doctoral Project Chair - a.
+The doctoral project Chair shall provide primary supervision for doctoral projects.
+The team leader shall be a tenured or tenure-track CSU nursing faculty member approved by the appropriate campus authority. - B. Appointment of Doctoral Project Committee - a.
+The team members shall be appointed by the appropriate doctoral program authority (e.g., program director).
+The DNP program director may allow the replacement of a team member, based on the evaluation of a rationale provided by the student or team member making the request.